 - 1 teaspoon ground cayenne pepper

-- Three-bone rack of beef plate short ribs* (5 lbs)
+- 1 (5-pound) three-bone rack of beef plate short ribs

 - Water, cider vinegar, or a combination

-- 6. Remove the ribs from the smoker and wrap in heavy-duty aluminum foil or butcher’s paper.
+- Remove the ribs from the smoker and wrap in heavy-duty aluminum foil or pink butcher’s paper (not freezer paper, which is often coated with chemicals).

 This type of barbecue, like brisket, keeps its heat well.
 I moved the finished ribs to my turned-off oven and it sat there for another 2 hours while I finished other sides and such.
 It kept its heat very well.